 per person based on double occupancy

-Deposit: $1000 Single Supplement: $1000 Meeting Place: Punta Arenas or Puerto Natales, Chile or El Calafate, Argentina Age Range: 7-75
+Deposit: $1000 Single Supplement: $1000 Meeting Place: Punta Arenas or Puerto Natales, Chile (or El Calafate, Argentina for an extra cost) Age Range: 7-75

 Patagonia Camp is located in Torres del Paine on a 34,000-hectare private reserve on the shores of Lago Toro, the largest lake in the Magallanes region of Chile, with incredible views of the Macizo del Paine.
 The Camp is just 15 kilometers from the main entrance of the Torres del Paine National Park—one of most beautiful parks on the planet.